Comparison between Esperanto and Ido: Proposals for a common gender in Esperanto

 One difference between the two languages is that Ido has an extra common third person singular pronoun, i.e. that means "he or she".
 For various reasons, this is seen as desirable in Esperanto too by many Esperantists.

 Some Esperantists have suggested ri as a replacement for all singular 3rd person pronouns.
-The suggested innovation is called riismo, but the total replacement of li, ŝi and ĝi is seen too radical.
+The suggested innovation is called riismo, but the total replacement of li, ŝi and ĝi is seen as too radical.
 When used as a simple addition to existing pronouns, Riismo has phonetic problems ("l" and "r" are pronounced by native speakers of Mandarin or Japanese in such a way that it can be hard to distinguish them – a fact that made Rev. Schleyer omit the "r" from Volapük – and this is especially so if the two words differentiating are li and ri).

 In 1967, however, Manuel Halvelik already included the additional common egui/gi in Arcaicam Esperantom (keeping li as masculine pronoun), thus inadvertently founding giismo.

 The third possibility, to keep the common-like aspect of li and introduce a new masculine pronoun (e.g. hi), is the proposal of the attempts of the hiismo-class.

-An attempt to elevate the neuter ĝi as common has not gained acceptance at all, as a neuter (which in Latin means "none of both") is the contrary of the desired common ("any of both").

 Modern view of Esperantists towards proposed changes

-Other suggested innovations such as Iĉismo (to have a neutral root and masculine and feminine endings) are more acceptable and are discussed among Esperantists.
-The Volapük experience still is a factor in the "protectionism" of Esperantists, but no longer predominant.
-Still, proposals for change are seen in Esperanto with much more suspicion than in natural languages.

 The present day attitude is shown by the Esperanto Encyclopedia where it states that reforms, i.e. changing the fundaments of a language, have never been successful neither in Esperanto nor anywhere else, while evolution through use "enriches languages".